Sensorineural hearing loss: Magnetic resonance imaging

 MRI scans can be used to identify gross structural causes of hearing loss.
-They are used for congenital hearing loss when changes to the shape of the inner ear or nerve of hearing may help diagnosis of the cause of the hearing loss.
-They are also useful in cases where a tumour is suspected or to determine the degree of damage in a hearing loss caused by bacterial infection or auto-immune disease.
+They are used for congenital hearing loss when changes to the shape of the inner ear or nerve of hearing may help diagnose the cause of the hearing loss.
+They are also useful in cases where a tumour is suspected or to determine the degree of damage in a hearing loss caused by bacterial infection or autoimmune disease.
 Scanning is of no value in age-related deafness.

 Prevention

-Presbycusis is the leading cause of SNHL and is progressive and nonpreventable, and at this time, we do not have either somatic or gene therapy to counter heredity-related SNHL.
+Presbycusis is the leading cause of SNHL and is progressive and nonpreventable, and at this time, heredity-related SNHL can't be countered by either somatic or gene therapy.
 But other causes of acquired SNHL are largely preventable, especially nosocusis type causes.
-This would involve avoiding environmental noise, and traumatic noise such as rock concerts and nightclubs with loud music.
+This would involve avoiding environmental noise and traumatic noise, such as rock concerts and nightclubs with loud music.
 Use of noise attenuation measures like ear plugs is an alternative, as well as learning about the noise levels one is exposed to.
 Currently, several accurate sound level measurement apps exist.
 Reducing exposure time can also help manage risk from loud exposures.

 Treatment

 Treatment modalities fall into three categories: pharmacological, surgical, and management.
-As SNHL is a physiologic degradation and considered permanent, there are as of this time, no approved or recommended treatments.
+As SNHL is a physiologic degradation and considered permanent, there are currently no approved or recommended treatments.

-There have been significant advances in identification of human deafness genes and elucidation of their cellular mechanisms as well as their physiological function in mice.
+There have been significant advances in the identification of human deafness genes and elucidation of their cellular mechanisms, as well as their physiological function in mice.
 Nevertheless, pharmacological treatment options are very limited and clinically unproven.
-Such pharmaceutical treatments as are employed are palliative rather than curative, and addressed to the underlying cause if one can be identified, in order to avert progressive damage.
+Such pharmaceutical treatments as are employed are palliative rather than curative, and addressed to the underlying cause if one can be identified, to avert progressive damage.